-After initial development of the truck model based on commercial vehicle survey data, a new data source became available through a separate CDOT study.
+The 2015 base year model utilized truck trip tables obtained by CDOT and shared with the NFRMPO.
 This dataset is comprised of GPS-based origin-destination trip tables for medium and heavy trucks.
-This data provided the information necessary to further adjust the truck trip length distribution model, resulting in updated friction factors.
+This data provided the information necessary to calibrate the truck trip length distribution model.
 The resulting trip length frequency distributions are shown in Figure 12.8 and Figure 12.9.
+Truck trip distribution has been retained from the 2015 mode because new calibration data was not available for the 2019 base year update.